678 Go

 This comparison of our data with that in

-significance of small differences in mean values.
+significance of small dierences in mean values.

 the literature clearly confirms that survival in